suzto/StarterCards/samples/video_two/README.md

 # Course Video

 ## Summary
-The <b>Course Video Card</b> is a versatile and robust component designed to serve as a centralized learning hub for video content.
+The <b>Course Video Card</b> is a versatile and robust card designed to serve as an individual component or hub for video or learning content.
 Whether you’re offering a series of courses, tutorials, or informative clips, this card can be tailored to your specific needs.
 Customize titles, descriptions, and author information to create engaging viewing experiences.

 _bot-sent_ card example: